AAnakhe/AAnakhe/README.md

-### Hi there 👋
+### 👋 Hi there!

-I'm a Java Developer passionate about building software solutions to problems facing organisations and society, passionate about open source and I'm looking to collaborate on cool and interesting projects.
+I'm a Java Developer with a deep passion for creating innovative software solutions that address the challenges organizations and society face.
+I'm enthusiastic about open-source development and eager to collaborate on impactful and exciting projects.

-reach me on [Linkedln](https://www.linkedin.com/in/anakhe-ajayi-32625b228/]
+Contact me on [Linkedln](https://www.linkedin.com/in/anakhe-ajayi-32625b228/]
 <!--
 **AAnakhe/AAnakhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.